Rapcohen/MyPlaces-App/README.md

 _A Demo Flutter Project._

 MyPlaces app allows users to save their favorite places.

-This app uses **native device features** such as device camera & location, and several **Google-apis** for showing maps & getting user location.
+This app uses **native device features** such as device camera & location, and several **Google-apis** for showing maps & getting user location and address.

 **Screenshots:**